-An order for protection is a civil order that protects you from abuse by a family or household member.
+A civil order that protects you from domestic/family violence, stalking, and sex offenses committed by a family or household member.

 Steps for getting an order for protection

 back to topStep 1: Go to court to get and file the petition.